Courts, the Law, and LGBT Rights in Asia

 Although Singapore’s constitution establishes the judiciary as a coequal branch of government, judges still face pressure from Singapore’s ruling party to exercise great deference to the political branches of government (Yap, 2016).
 This is evident in the Court of Appeal’s opinion in the Section 377A case, Lim Meng Suang v.
 Attorney-General (2014).
 The opinion is peppered with dicta about the courts’ limited power and the importance of making sure courts do not become “mini-legislatures” (e.g., paras.
 70, 77).
 The opinion also used a highly deferential legal standard to evaluate Section 377A (Lee, 2015, 2016; Neo, 2016).
 This deference contrasts with the rigorous judicial review in Hong Kong and Taiwan.12

 Recall that India’s and Nepal’s apex courts were leaders in the domain of legal gender recognition.
-They are also known to be among the most activist courts in the world—sometimes criticized for overreaching into political matters (Malagodi, in press; Sathe, 2003).
+They are also known to be among the most activist courts in the world—sometimes criticized for overreaching into political matters (Malagodi, forthcoming; Sathe, 2003).
 They stand in contrast to Malaysia’s apex court—the Federal Court—which declined to strike down a ban on cross-dressing (see “Entrenchment of Subordination”).
-Unlike India and Nepal, Malaysia’s Federal Court is known to be extremely deferential to the political branches of government, although such deference may recede in coming years (Tew, in press; Yap, 2016).
+Unlike India and Nepal, Malaysia’s Federal Court is known to be extremely deferential to the political branches of government, although such deference may recede in coming years (Tew, forthcoming; Yap, 2016).

 In addition to robustness of judicial review, judicial philosophy on globalization has also been a factor in apex court adjudication on LGBT rights.
 The highest courts of Taiwan, Hong Kong, India, and Nepal are all known to be receptive to foreign law as persuasive authorities when interpreting their own constitutions.
 The last three jurisdictions—Hong Kong, India, and Nepal—have substantial experience citing foreign law (e.g., Law, 2015; Malagodi, 2018; Thiruvengadam, 2013).
 Indeed, these three courts cited international and comparative law in their groundbreaking decisions on LGBT constitutional rights.
 Meanwhile, the TCC does not cite foreign law frequently because, following civil law tradition, the TCC cites very few sources overall.
 Nonetheless, the TCC’s justices regularly consult foreign law (Law, 2015).
 The TCC’s same-sex marriage judgment comports with the court’s willingness to draw inspiration from abroad.
 The opinion openly cites Obergefell v.
 Hodges (2015), the same-sex marriage case from the United States.
 Commentators have also noted similarities between the TCC’s decision and U.S. jurisprudence (Kuo & Chen, 2018).